Reserves - Guidelines

 - Books from libraries other than Colby or Bates may not be placed on reserve.

-If the library does not own a needed book or if you need additional copies, please order through Acquisitions and indicate "RESERVE" on the order form.
+If the library does not own a needed book or if you require additional copies, please order through Acquisitions and indicate "RESERVE" on the order form.
 Please allow at least four weeks for receipt of any new book.
 It is acceptable to order a book for Bowdoin Reserve even if it is already held at Bates or Colby.

 DVDs and Videos may be placed on reserve in the library Media Commons or at Hatch.
 Personal copies also may be placed on reserve if they were recorded within copyright guidelines